 Cinco de Mayo Fiesta Favorites

 Cinco de Mayo is a great time for festive dishes that make get-togethers delicious and fun.
-From breakfast tacos (that are also awesome for brunch and dinner) to salads, dips, and casseroles, these recipes featuring Camellia brand Pinto Beans & Black Beans will help you celebrate all day long.
+From authentic Mexican recipes and breakfast tacos, to salads, dips, and casseroles, these favorites featuring Camellia brand Pinto Beans, Black Beans and Great Northern Beans will help you celebrate all day long.

 Scrambled eggs, crispy bacon, tender pinto beans, shredded cheese and chopped avocado fill your choice of grilled flour or corn tortillas, and make a hearty breakfast, brunch, or brinner that’ll leave everyone begging for more.